Sdm1984/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End

 ## Description
 The challenge was to build the back end for an e-commerce site.
 I was asked to use the Express.js API.
 I also used Sequelize to interact with a MySQL database.
-API Routes performs RESTful CRUD operations.

 ## User Story
 AS A manager at an internet retail company